Battle of the Ancre: 13–15 November

-In V Corps, two 63rd Division brigades advanced with all four battalions forward and with two in support from the reserve brigade.
+In V Corps, two 63rd (Royal Naval) Division brigades advanced with all four battalions forward and with two in support from the reserve brigade.
 On the right, the advance met much German machine-gun fire from the start but captured the German front trenches, then advanced on time to capture Beaucourt Station and Station Road, taking 400 prisoners by 6:45 a.m.
 The two battalions on the left were severely depleted by machine-gun fire, as was the left brigade although about 100 men reached the first objective.
-On the extreme left, only isolated groups managed to advance, where they met troops from the 51st Division.
+On the extreme left, only isolated groups managed to advance, where they met troops from the 51st (Highland) Division.
 The left brigade began bombing attacks and the reserve brigade was sent forward.
 By 7:40 a.m., troops were digging in along the German reserve line in the south, while three battalions were held up along the German front line, although some of their troops appeared on the Beaumont Hamel spur.
 At 7:45 a.m., about 450 men advanced to the edge of Beaucourt, before withdrawing slightly and digging-in under artillery fire, before gaining touch with troops from the 39th Division from across the river.
 The German strong point on Beaumont Hamel spur was attacked many times but little ground was gained.
-As night fell, the division had linked with the 51st Division on the left, in the German support trench.
+As night fell, the division had linked with the 51st (Highland) Division on the left, in the German support trench.
 Reinforcements from the reserve brigade and an extra battalion reached Beaucourt and extended the position to the left as far as Beaucourt Alley by 9:30 p.m.
 Two battalions reached the first objective by midnight and a battalion took over the British front line.